Menu

 The way it works: Participants will email their pages to the other group members at least one week prior to the session so that each participant may review and prepare critiques for their fellow writers and be ready to discuss on meeting day.
 During the session each writer will read from their submission and hear constructive advice from peers and facilitator Lisa Lickel.
 Participants will provide their feedback to their peers following the session.

 Member Fee: $150 for all six sessions!
 Space is limited to a minimum of 6 and a maximum of 8 participants.
-If the sessions are not full by August 26th, registration will open to nonmembers and the fee will be $200.
+If the sessions are not full by March 21st, registration will open to nonmembers and the fee will be $200.

 Strictly Fiction with Laurie Scheer

-Every other Thursday evening from 6:00pm to 8:00pm Central
+Thursday evenings from 6:00pm to 8:00pm Central

 During the two hour Zoom sessions you’ll receive feedback regarding your work from colleagues and a complete critique from instructor Laurie Scheer.
 This is a safe and supportive space that provides insight and encouragement from like-minded writers.
 There will be a limit of 8 participants to the group so that everyone receives time and feedback every session.
 The group is designed for all levels of literary and genre fiction writers.
 Laurie welcomes ANY fiction (except erotica) from novelists, short story writers, and flash fiction writers.